filNaj/tree-setter/CONTRIBUTING.md

 after `test()` if you would hit the enter key now!
 This is not what we want!
 So `tree-setter` should skip this part, that's the usage of this `@skip`.

+By the way: It *is* important *where* you but the predicate, because `tree-setter` will put the semicolon, etc. on the place of the predicate!

 Now you should be able to write some queries for your language now! :)
 Please follow the
 [query-code-styles](./CONTRIBUTING.md#query-code-style) (below)